beachviking/siddump-go/README.md

 # siddump-go
 A Go version of the siddump tool!

 I wanted to learn more about Go and decided to port the excellent siddump tool that exists in the public domain in C, to Go.
-This porject will most certainly evolve as I get more proficient in Go. :)
+This project will most certainly evolve as I get more proficient in Go. :)

 Feel free to come with suggestions for improvements.